jonashaag/speech-enhancement-comparison/README.md

 Naming convention in the `set/` directory
 -----

+The following is already setup in the [Deep Xi Training Set](http://dx.doi.org/10.21227/3adt-pb04).

 **Training set**

 The filenames of the waveforms in the `train_clean_speech` and `train_noise` directories are not restricted.
 There can be a different number of waveforms in each.
 The Deep Xi framework utilises each of the waveforms in `train_clean_speech` once during an epoch.
 For each `train_clean_speech` waveform of a mini-batch, the Deep Xi framework selects a random section of a randomely selected waveform from `train_noise` (that is at a length greater than or equal to the `train_clean_speech` waveform) and adds it to the `train_clean_speech` waveform at a randomly selected SNR level (the SNR level range can be set in `run.sh`).